yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous delivery in Azure DevOps.md

  git clone https://github.com/microsoft/MCW-Continuous-delivery-in-Azure-DevOps.git
  ```

-- Create a folder for the GitHub repository created in Step 1 and navigate to it in PowerShell.
+- Within the `lab` folder, create a folder for the GitHub repository created in Step 1 and navigate to it in PowerShell.

  ```pwsh
  mkdir mcw-continuous-delivery-lab-files